telefonicaid/fiware-orion/doc/manuals/contribution_guidelines.md

   * The flavor of this project is biased to C clearly.
 Many plain C libraries are used and mixing exceptions and traditional if-checking method should be avoided as much as possible.
 * Object passing.
 In order to avoid inefficient object copies when calling functions, the following criteria apply:
-  * If the function doesn't modify the object (i.e. "read only"), then use const references, e.g. `const BigFish& bf`
+  * If the function should not be able to modify the object (i.e. "read only"), then const references should be used, e.g. `const BigFish& bf`
-  * If the function modifies the object (i.e. "read/write" or "write"), then use a pointer type, e.g: `BigFish* bf`.
-Note that in this case we could also use a reference, but we prefer pointers to make more explicit that the object is to be modified by the function.
+  * If the function must be able to modify the object (i.e. "read/write" or "write"), then a pointer type should be used, e.g: `BigFish* bf`.
+Note that in this case a C++ reference could be used as well, but we prefer pointers to clearly illustrate that the object might be be modified by the function.

 ```
 void myFunction(const& BigFish in, BigFish* out)
 ```

 * Strings return.
 In order to avoid inefficient object copies when returning strings, the  `const std::string&` return type is preferred.
-In the case that pattern cannot be used (e.g. when literal string such as "black", "red", etc. are used in the function) then `const char*` should be used as return type.
+In the case this pattern cannot be used (e.g. when literal string such as "black", "red", etc. are used in the call of the function) then `const char*` should be used as return type.

 ```
 const std::string& myFunction(...)